ARIZONA Page 2 (2025 forward)

 03/28/2025 GPS TESTING - Electronic Proving Ground, AZ APRIL 1 - 17 See SCAUWG.ORG GPS Testing Page for details.

-03/16/2025 Pilots raise concerns over airport debris, City points to new sweeper - "SIERRA VISTA — Some local aviators have expressed concern about tiny pieces of debris near hangars at the Sierra Vista Municipal Airport, something that city officials say is being combated with new sweeping equipment. - At last Wednesday’s meeting of the Sierra Vista Transportation Commission, local resident George Clarke mentioned his concerns about damage to the propeller of his airplane, which he keeps at the airport. - He explained that toward the end of last December, he was doing maintenance work on his plane, turning it around numerous times on a concrete pad at the airport while adjusting navigation equipment. -
+03/16/2025 Pilots raise concerns over airport debris, City points to new sweeper"SIERRA VISTA — Some local aviators have expressed concern about tiny pieces of debris near hangars at the Sierra Vista Municipal Airport, something that city officials say is being combated with new sweeping equipment. - At last Wednesday’s meeting of the Sierra Vista Transportation Commission, local resident George Clarke mentioned his concerns about damage to the propeller of his airplane, which he keeps at the airport. - He explained that toward the end of last December, he was doing maintenance work on his plane, turning it around numerous times on a concrete pad at the airport while adjusting navigation equipment. -

 “I did my maintenance work, went back to the hangar, parked the airplane, came out again on New Year's Eve and went to do an inspection before flight — and found some very deep nicks in the leading edge of my (propeller),” he said."
 More Here.